MildRacc/shadershader/README.md

 Any ShaderToy shader that only uses `iTime` and `iResolution` will work out of the box.
 Just drop your fragment shader code into ShaderShader and it will automatically compile and display.

+Flags:

+- `-f <path> // Fragment shader path (optional)`
+- `-v <path> // Vertex shader path (optional)`

+If you do not include the fragment or vertex flags, you will be prompted in the command-line to enter the paths.

 ## Requirements

 - Rust